Dr Vaishali Kulkarni

 1. Faculty at ISACON 2019

-2. Participated as faculty at CMEs at Global Hospital: OSG and regional anaesthesia, renal anaesthesia and laproscopy
+2. Participated as faculty at CMEs at Gleneagles Hospital: OSG and regional anaesthesia, renal anaesthesia and laproscopy

 3. Faculty at airway workshop